kobotoolbox/docs/source/kobotoolbox_monday_integration.md

     [monday.com apps marketplace](https://monday.com/marketplace).
 2. Once installed, go to your previously prepared board to set up the integration.
+    Note: Only one KoboToolbox integration recipe can be established per monday board.

 ### First-time Use